Daily Virtuoso

 Getting there isn’t about waiting until you feel worthy while shutting yourself off from the very music that made you pick up the violin in the first place.

-It’s about using Bach, Kreisler, Mendelssohn, Wieniawski, and all the rest to become a better player.
+It’s about using the greatest repertoire written for the violin to become a better player.
 To face AND CHANGE your inner dialogue about who you are as an artist.

 Nothing will keep you from the music you want to play anymore, not…